daltonmilti/TCSS_452/project_report/README.md

 ## Iterative Design and Key Learnings

 ### Process Summary
-We began with paper prototyping and conducted usability testing.
-We then transitioned to the digital mockup in Figma based on feedback recieved.
-The Hueristic evaluations informed interface refinements.Enhancements focused on feedback clarity, simplification, and interaction logic.
+Our design process followed an iterative structure of paper prototyping -> usability testing -> digital mockups -> heuristic evaluation.
+The paper prototype helped us quickly identify interaction challenges and gather feedback on task flow.
+We then implemented changes in a higher-fidelity Figma mockup and conducted a heuristic evaluation to refine interface elements and clarify feedback mechanisms.
+This iterative approach helped us focus on:
+- Clarifying visual feedback
+- Simplifying task logic
+- Improving interaction discoverability.

 ### Paper Prototype:
+We tested our paper prototype with a group member acting as a participant and recorded critical incidents during two key tasks:
+- Adding two left-turn lanes
+- Customizing the QuickBar with Phasing Settings

 ### Digital Mockup:
+The digital prototype was created in Figma, based on revisions from our usability testing.
+It incorporated clearer visual states, simplified interactions, and refined feedback indicators.
+Another team then conducted a heuristic evaluation using Nielsen's 10 Usability Heuristics to guide further refinements.

+### Rationale:
+This iterative process revealed that even small interaction details, like visual feedback or trigger behavior, can significantly affect user understanding and efficiency.
+Testing early with low-fidelity prototypes helped us quickly uncover usability issues without investing too much time in polish.
+Transitioning to digital mockups allowed us to refine those ideas with more realism and validate changes through heuristic evaluation.
+This cycle emphasized the value of early feedback, incremental improvements, and user-centered mindset in producing a more intuitive and effective design.

+![Paper Prototype Placeholder]

 ## Key Iteration Insights
 **Insight 1:** Visual Feedback Improves Usability
-- **Emergence:** Confusion over customization modes.
-- **Evidence:** Testers misunderstood green highlight.
-- **Change:** Added green outlines, tooltips, and messages to clarify add/remove modes.
+- **Emergence:** During usability testing, participants were confused by the green arrow indicator when customizing the QuickBar.
+- **Evidence:** Green arrow made users confused about what they did.
+The lack of a label or confirmation message caused uncertainty.
+- **Change:** We added a visible label that explains the green state and what actions users can take.
+- **Impact:** This clarification provided immediate feedback and improved user confidence in the customization mode.

-**Insight 2:** Lane Logic Needs Simplification
+**Insight 2:** Hover-Based Menus Created Confusion
-- **Emergence:** Complex lane configurations confused uers.
-- **Evidence:** Usability tests showed hesitation around submenu use.
-- **Change:** Limited functionality to left turn lanes with logic constraints to match receiving lanes.
+- **Emergence:** In the lane editing task, participants were unsure why a second submenu appeared.
+- **Evidence:** "Participant was unsure why it appeared.
+Eventually realized it was triggered by hover."
+- **Change:** We switched the interactin from hover to click-based activation to make behavior more explicit and user-controlled.
+- **Impact:** This reduced unexpected menu behavior and made the lane editing process more predictable.

 **Insight 3:** Tool Management Should Be Modular
-- **Emergence:** Users disliked last-in-first-out logic
+- **Emergence:** Users disliked last-in-first-out logic and lack of control over QuickBar tool removal.
-- **Evidence:** Inability to remove a specific tool.
+- **Evidence:** Users were not able to remove a specific tool directly as it was LIFO.
-- **Change:** Switched to direct selection for removal, improving control and transparency.
+- **Change:** We changed QuickBar tool management to click-based selection and removal, allowing users to manage individual tools.
+- **Impact:** This improvement gave users more control and matched their expectations of modular, customizable toolbars.

 ---